N1KHIL-CHOUDHARY/AOA-Java-M12/EX NO 2A -Assign Cookies - Greedy.md

 Each child i has a greed factor g[i], which is the minimum size of a cookie that the child will be content with; and each cookie j has a size s[j].
 If s[j] >= g[i], we can assign the cookie j to the child i, and the child i will be content.
 Your goal is to maximise the number of your content children and output the maximum number.

 ## Algorithm
-1. Start the program.
+1.Start the program.
  Read the number of children n and their greed factors array g[], then read the number of cookies m and their sizes array s[].

 2.Sort both arrays — g[] (children’s greed) and s[] (cookie sizes) in ascending order.